philhuang74/Statistical_Models_in_Finance/README.md

 # Statistical_Models_in_Finance
-Repository for project I did in this class.
+Repository for the project I did in this class.